 The surrogate recovery for this sample cannot be accurately quantified due to interference from coeluting organic compounds present in the sample extract.
-Analyte & Samples(s) Qualified:

 2,4-Dichlorophenylacetic acid

 Continuing calibration verification (CCV) did not meet method specifications and was biased on the high side for this compound.